omarkhawaja-uk/Solar-System/README.md

 ## Space Ship

-* Files pertaning to my Space Ship / Shuttle (to be used for final Group Project).
+* Files pertaning to my Space Ship / Shuttle (to be used for Final Group Project).

 The file:
 ```